What does CTWD mean in Welding?

 Here is a sample video on TIG welding Aluminum.

-Take your free trial today at welderskills.com and get better quicker.
+Take your free trial today at welderskills.com and learn to weld better quicker.

 Enjoy this page?
 Please pay it forward.
 Here's how...